polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 ]
 ```

-Assuming you've crudified the Sakila database.
-What the endpoint told us, was basically
+What the endpoint told us, was basically as follows.
-as follows.

-> Give us the filenames of all files that are reading/updating/deleting/creating records
+> Give me the filenames of all files that are reading/updating/deleting/creating records
 in a table named address.

 To have the endpoint return all files that are opening a MySQL database connection,